 5. O.J.
 Simpson – O.J.
 Simpson’s daughter, Aaren, whom he had with his first wife Marguerite L. Whitley, died in 1979, just before her second birthday, after she drowned in the family swimming pool.
 According to the St. Petersburg Times, paramedics responded and found his daughter unresponsive on the side of the pool.
 Using CPR, they were able to revive her but she was placed on life support when she reached the hospital.
 Aaren’s cause of death was listed as “respiratory failure.”

-6. John Travolta and Kelly Preston – John Travolta and Kelly Preston lost their 16-year-old son, Jett, after he suffered a seizure and hit his head in the bathtub while on vacation in the Bahamas.
+6. John Travolta and Kelly Preston – John Travolta and late wife, Kelly Preston, lost their 16-year-old son, Jett, after he suffered a seizure and hit his head in the bathtub while on vacation in the Bahamas.
 Jett was autistic and suffered from seizures, but it was the tragic accident that ended his life prematurely.
 Travolta revealed during an on-stage interview at the Theatre Royal Drury Lane in London that “Life was no longer interesting to me, so it took a lot to get me better.”

 7. Roy Orbison – In 1968, two of Roy Orbison’s three sons died in a house fire.
 Roy Dwayne Orbison was eleven; his brother, Anthony, was six.
 Capt.
 Bill Deering of the Gallatin Fire Department said the fire was followed quickly by an explosion that shook the house.
 “From what we’ve been able to piece together, the two children who were killed were playing with an aerosol can in the basement of the house when their grandfather, Orbie Orbison, warned them that was dangerous,” Derring said.